 The metro can take you pretty much everywhere, especially if you are only interested in sightseeing in Montreal.
-A single ticket price is 3.25 CAD at the moment, a day ticket is 10 CAD (please check here if the price changed in the meantime).
+A single ticket price is 3.25 CAD at the moment, while a day ticket is 10 CAD (please check here to see if the price has changed in the meantime).

-A bus ticket costs the same, but make sure you have an exact amount because drivers usually do not give change in buses.
+A bus ticket costs the same as a metro ticket, but make sure you have the exact amount because drivers usually do not give change on the buses.

-If you decide on getting a Montreal Passport, all the public transportation will be free for you with that card.
+If you decide to get a Montreal Passport, all public transportation will be free for you with that card.

 b) BIXI bike rental

-Montreal is an extremely bike-friendly city so I decided to rent it for a day!
+Montreal is an extremely bike-friendly city so I decided to rent a bike for a day!

-The city bike rental is called BIXI and it is very easy to use, especially because you can leave your bike pretty much everywhere within the radius of 100m.
+The city bike rental is called BIXI and it is very easy to use, especially because you can leave your bike pretty much everywhere within a radius of 100m.

-The system is exactly the same as in Paris – it costs 5 CAD per day if you use the bike for 30 mins at a time.
-After you leave it in one of the designated parking spots, walk around the area and do some sightseeing, you can take the bike again (or any other bike – you choose the closest parking to you) and use it again for up to 30 minutes.
+The system is exactly the same as in Paris – it costs 5 CAD per day and allows you use the bike for 30 mins at a time.
+After you leave it in one of the designated parking spots, walk around the area and do some sightseeing, then you can take the bike again (or any other bike – you choose one from the closest parking spot to you) and use it again for up to 30 minutes.
 You can repeat that for unlimited times during the day.

-NOTE: The system will block 100 CAD on your card, but the sum will be returned to you in 1 week.
-You can use 1 card for up to 5 bikes (they will block 100 CAD per each bike).
+NOTE: The system will charge 100 CAD on your card, but the entire ammount will be returned to you in 1 week.
+You can use 1 card for up to 5 bikes (they will charge 100 CAD per each bike).

-The taxis are not exactly cheap in Canada, but still affordable especially if you use one of the apps where the calculation is done automatically and no one will trick you.
-Currently, the price is about 1.7 CAD per km and 3.5 CAD is an initial fee.
+The taxis are not exactly cheap in Canada, but are still affordable, especially if you use one of the apps where the calculation is done automatically so no one can trick you.
+Currently, the price is about 1.70 CAD per km and 3.50 CAD as an initial fee.
 I paid 35 CAD to get from the airport to my accommodation near the city center.

-There is an application called Lyft (the analog of Uber).
+There is an app called Lyft (similar to Uber).
 I googled promo codes for Lyft and I found one that gives 20 CAD off to all new clients (you can find the updated code here).
-Once we exhausted my credit, I invited my friend to the application, she also got 20 CAD from the promo code and then, once we spent that too (I know, we used taxies a lot!), I had something like 50% discount to the next 10 rides because I invited a friend.
+Once we exhausted my credit, I invited my friend to use the app and she also got 20 CAD from the promo code and then, once we spent that too (I know, we used taxis a lot!), I had something like a 50% discount on the next 10 rides because I invited a friend.
 Cool?
-That was a huge saving for us!
+That was a huge savings for us!

-NOTE: if you can’t find any working promo codes for Lyft for some reason, there are many other taxi apps in the city like Uber, Taxify, Facedrive.
+NOTE: If you can’t find any working promo codes for Lyft for some reason, there are many other taxi apps in the city like Uber, Taxify and Facedrive.
 You might want to invest 10 minutes of your time and search for a promo code to save a lot of money later.
 I do not promise it will work, but it did for us!

-Food to try in Montreal (and in Quebec region in general)
+Food to try in Montreal (and in the Quebec region in general)

 When in Montreal, get out and eat-eat-eat, it is foodies’ heaven!

-Let me give you the list of things to try in Montreal and you will see the list of restaurants on WHERE to try those dishes below.
+Let me give you the list of things to try in Montreal and then you can look at the list of restaurants on WHERE to try those dishes below.